5 Best Juices For Nausea During Pregnancy

 Ginger is one of the most popular natural remedies for nausea during pregnancy.
 It works well for some people.
 Its antiemetic properties may help settle your stomach, improve digestion, and reduce feelings of nausea.

-There are several ways to incorporate ginger into your pregnancy diet.
+There are several ways to incorporate ginger and fresh ginger into your pregnancy diet.
 Chewing on whole ginger can be one of the best pregnancy snacks for nausea, but not everyone can handle chewing on a fresh piece of ginger.
-Instead, you can suck on ginger candies, sip on ginger tea, or try other ginger-infused food and drinks.
+Instead, you can suck on ginger candies, sip on ginger tea, enjoy ginger snaps, or try other ginger-infused food and drinks like ginger ale.
 Consuming small amounts of ginger juice or adding a few splashes of ginger juice to water effectively reduces nausea for many expectant mothers.

 Add pure ginger juice, like Ginger Juice from The Ginger People, to your pregnancy diet for some relief.
 You can drink it straight as a “wellness shot” or mix a small amount into a variety of pregnancy-safe beverages like sparkling water, smoothies, or even a homemade popsicle recipe.